 Important Information about ONE by AOL: Mobile Ad Quality

-Ad Screening - AOL provides publishers with the ability to review creatives running on their sites and applications through ONE by AOL: Mobile.
-Providing this type of visibility is important to enable high value publishers to sell their inventory on the Marketplace while maintaining control of their brand and eliminating channel conflict.
+Ad Screening -We provide publishers with the ability to review creatives running on their sites and applications through ONE by AOL: Mobile.
+Providing this type of visibility is important to enable high-value publishers to sell their inventory on the Marketplace while maintaining control of their brand and eliminating channel conflict.
 By default, all buyers have access to any given publisher, but a publisher may opt to restrict access to their inventory for buyers who do not enable ad screening.

 Ad Verification - In addition, ONE by AOL: Mobile verifies the advertiser domain and IAB Level-2 content category of all ads served via ONE by AOL: Mobile.
 For an ad to be “qualified” for Ad Verification, the Bid Response must include properly formatted “iurl”, “cid”, “crid” and “adomain”.